JsDaddy/ngx-copypaste/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
 name: "\U0001F41E Bug report"
-about: Report a bug in the ngx-mask package
+about: Report a bug in the ngx-copypaste package
 ---

 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅